Find Affordable College Courses

 Saint Paul, MN

-Macalester College ranked #6 on this year’s Best Natural Resources & Conservation Schools in Minnesota list.
+Macalester College came in at #6 in this year’s edition of the Best Natural Resources & Conservation Schools in Minnesota ranking.
 Macalester is a small private not-for-profit school located in the large city of Saint Paul.

 On average, natural resources and conservation graduates from Macalester take out $20,121 in student loans while working on their degree.

-Bemidji State University landed the #7 spot in the 2023 rankings for the best natural resources and conservation programs.
+Bemidji State University did quite well in this year’s ranking of the best schools for natural resources and conservation students.
+It came in at #7 on the list.
 Bemidji State University is a small public school located in the town of Bemidji.

 On average, natural resources and conservation graduates from Bemidji State University take out $19,500 in student loans while working on their degree.